 Become familiar with the wellness dimensions below and try to take a mindful moment daily, weekly or monthly to consider whether you are taking the necessary small actions to keep life and your overall well being in good balance.

-Career Wellness is defined as a person who engages in work to gain personal satisfaction and enrichment, consistent with values, goals, and lifestyle.
+Career Wellness is defined as a person who engages in work to gain personal satisfaction and enrichment, consistent with your lifestyle.

-Social wellness is the ability to successfully interact with people in our world, participating in and feeling connected to your community.
-Social well-being is enhanced by establishing supportive social networks through meaningful relationships with family, friends, and colleagues.
-Social wellness includes making friends, and having fun in a safe and healthy way while using social skills like active listening, relating to others, expressing compassion and empathy, community engagement, and experiencing genuine interactions with others.
-Social Wellness helps make ourselves and others feel safe, included, and supported.
+Social wellness is the ability to successfully interact with people in our world and connect with the community.
+It is enhanced by establishing networks through meaningful relationships with family, friends, and colleagues.
+Social Wellness allows ourselves and others to feel safe, included and supported.

-We all have different personalities, previous life experiences, and preferences that inform how, when, and where we prefer to interact with others.
+Everyone has different personalities, previous life experiences, and preferences that inform how, when, and where we prefer to interact with others.
 Some people are more introverted.
-They get tired in large crowds and prefer one-on-one conversations and interactions.
+They prefer one-on-one conversations.
 Some are more extroverted.
 They derive joy and energy from being with larger groups of people.
-It is important to take some time to reflect on your unique social preferences and to appreciate and value those.
 It is healthy and helpful for us to stretch our social comfort zones.
-However, we will benefit most from being our authentic selves and refraining from judging ourselves harshly for not being like our sibling, roommate, friend, or peer.
-Discovery who you are and honor that part of yourself.
+However, we will benefit most from being our authentic selves and refraining from harsh comparison to others.
+Discover who you are and honor that part of yourself.

-We encourage students to explore trainings, seminars, and classes and to engage in dialogues to better understand and appreciate the differences in people.
 In recent years there has been a steady shift in values to a society that is more tolerant of social differences, gender differences, multicultural diversity differences, and ability differences.
-Enhance your social wellness by taking advantage of resources offered by Student Wellness and around campus in an effort to better understand and appreciate both yourself and others that may be different than you.
+Enhance your social wellness by taking advantage of resources offered by Student Wellness and around campus in an effort to better understand and appreciate both yourself and the differences in people.